 - Parts of plants, other than fruits and seed

 Further advice is available on the gov.uk website.

 Commercial imports from the UK

-A plant passport is required to import plants and plant products.
+A plant passport is required to import plants and plant products for biosecurity reasons.

 The passport is an official label that many plants, plant products and other objects must have.
-They are attached to the plants by the grower or seller to ensure the supply chain is traceable.
+They are attached to the plants by the grower or seller to establish the plant health status and ensure the supply chain is traceable.

 Private imports are discouraged as pests and diseases can be easily spread.

 More information about private imports can be found in the